travis-ci/docs-travis-ci-com/user/encrypting-files.md

 ### Encrypting multiple files

-Note that this method works only with one file. (https://github.com/travis-ci/travis.rb/issues/239)
+Note that this method [works only with one file](https://github.com/travis-ci/travis.rb/issues/239).

-If you need to encrypt multiple files, there are a couple of options.

-#### Workaround 1

-Reuse the `key` and `iv` values.

-{% highlight console %}
-$ K=$(ruby -rsecurerandom -e 'puts SecureRandom.hex(32).chomp')
-$ IV=$(ruby -rsecurerandom -e 'puts SecureRandom.hex(16).chomp')
-$ for f in foo bar; do travis encrypt-file $f -K $K --iv $IV; done
-$ git add foo.enc bar.enc
-$ git commit -m 'encrypt foo and bar with the same key'
-$ git push
-{% endhighlight %}

-Note that you'll have to remember these values, or re-encrypt all the files every time you make a change to one.

-#### Workaround 2

-Create an archive of sensitive files, and encrypt this archive.
-In your `before_install` section, you'd decrypt it, and expand the archive.
+If you need to encrypt multiple files, you will need to create an archive of sensitive files, then decrypt and expand it during the build.

+Suppose we have sensitive files `foo` and `bar`.

 {% highlight console %}
 $ tar cvf secrets.tar foo bar